 "That's our 'D,'" tight end Delanie Walker said.
 "They're some dogs."

-Stafford threw for 355 yards in last week's 27-23 win over St. Louis at home but also had three interceptions before halftime for the first time — and said he couldn't do that again for the Lions to win.
+Stafford threw for 355 yards in last week's 27-23 win over St. Louis at home, but also had three interceptions before halftime for the first time — and said he couldn't do that again for the Lions to win.
 He never got in sync.

-"We didn't do a job enough job in anything," Schwartz said.
+"We didn't do a good enough job in anything," Schwartz said.
 "Whether it was the run game, the pass game, defense, special teams.
 We need to play better in all phases.
 We left a lot of opportunities on the field."

 There were some hot tempers Sunday, too.
 After Davis and Walker drove Cliff Avril to the sideline while blocking on a running play, Avril kicked Walker in the helmet and poked Davis in the eye — though Walker didn't feel like it was intentional.
 Lions right tackle Gosder Cherilus and 49ers cornerback Tarell Brown pushed and shoved after a big hit by Patrick Willis on Johnson in the first quarter.

 Smith hit Michael Crabtree on the left sideline for a 17-yard gain, then Davis scored on the next play.
-The Lions were without rookie cornerback Bill Bentley because of a concussion sustained last week and cornerback Chris Houston with an ankle injury.
+The Lions were without rookie cornerback Bill Bentley because of a concussion he sustained last week and cornerback Chris Houston with an ankle injury.